Emmotes/ic_spoilers/docs/kitiara.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Show No Mercy Icon](images/kitiara/31339.png) **Variant 1: Show No Mercy** (Complete Area 75)
 > Kitiara starts in the formation.
 She can be moved, but not removed.
-> Only Champions buffed by Kitiara's Merciless Resolve can deal damage.
+> Only Kitiara and Champions buffed by Kitiara's Merciless Resolve can deal damage.
 > Enemies move 100% faster and deal 100% more damage.
 > <b>Getting to Know Kitiara:</b> Kitiara buffs those furthest from her based on how many Champions are close to her.
 Place her near a lot of Champions, and place your damage deals as far from her as possible.
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Trust Only Those You Control Icon](images/kitiara/31340.png) **Variant 2: Trust Only Those You Control** (Complete Area 125)
-> Kitiara starts in the formation.
+> Kitiara starts in the formation with her Arrogant Charm ability unlocked.
 She can be moved, but not removed.
 > You may only use Champions who are Unaffiliated or a member of the Heroes of the Lance.
 > Enemies move 100% faster and deal 100% more damage.
 > Enemies can not be damaged until they have been stunned at least one time.